The relation of galaxies and dark matter haloes to the filamentary cosmic web

 The four rows of panels in Fig.~\ref{fig:full4} show normalised sSFR distributions for galaxies in four different stellar mass ranges, each 0.5~dex wide.
 To ease interpretation, passive galaxies with $\log_{10} \textrm{sSFR}/(\textrm{yr})^{-1} < -12$ are represented in all panels by a suitably normalised gaussian centred at $-12$ and with standard deviation 0.3.
 As a result, almost all the sSFR distributions show two distinct and well separated peaks, and while the shape and position of the passive peak are set arbitrarily, those of the peak of actively star-forming galaxies at $\log_{10} \textrm{sSFR}/(\textrm{yr})^{-1} \sim -10$ are a direct consequence of the galaxy formation model.
 The relative amplitude of the two peaks, the position and shape of the star-forming peak, and the height of the ``bridge'' between the two peaks thus all contain information about the relation between the star-formation properties of galaxies and their web environment.

 The left panels in Fig.~\ref{fig:full4} show sSFR distributions for galaxies which are part of the web (the blue curves) for galaxies with $0 < d < 5~\textrm{Mpc/h}$ (the orange curves) and for galaxies with $d \geq 5~\textrm{Mpc/h}$ (the purple curves).
 In fact, the orange and purple curves are extremely close in all four mass ranges and are only separately visible at a few points where counting noise leads to a slight separation.
-Thus, for the \cite{guo} galaxy formation model, the masses and star formation rates of non-web galaxies are completely independent of web distance.
+Thus, for the \cite{guo} galaxy formation model, the masses and star formation rates of non-web galaxies are almost independent of web distance (we show this explicitly for the mean sSFR in Fig.\ref{fig:5}).
 On the other hand, at all stellar masses, the sSFR distributions of web galaxies are different from those of non-web galaxies.